ProDeveloperTutorial.com

 Backtracking method:

-The solution is based on the fact that; if the length of the letter combination is equal to the length of the digits, we shall write it in our final result set.
+The solution is based on the fact that; if length of the letter combination is equal to the length of the digits, we shall write it in our final result set.

 Example: